Saikumar1801/-User-Management-System/README.md

 # Python Django Banao - User Management System With Serverless
-This project is a web application built with Python and Django as part of the Banao Task 1.
+This project is a web application built with Python and Django as part of the Banao Task 1 and 2.
 It provides a complete user management system with role-based authentication and separate dashboards for different user types.

 ## Project Description
 The application enables user signup and login for two distinct types of users: Patients and Doctors.
 After a successful login, users are automatically redirected to their respective dashboards, which display the details they provided during signup.